bpetrikovics/Poing/README.md

 # Poing

 Minimalistic OpenGL "Pong" game.
-Nothing fancy or special, it's msotly about me learning how to write a very simple game while also learning the basics of OpenGL (immediate mode, for now, yes).
+Nothing fancy or special, it's mostly about me learning how to write a very simple game while also learning the basics of OpenGL (immediate mode, for now, yes).
+Maybe it helps someone else learn a bit or two about basic OpenGL concepts.

 It has both a GLUT and a GLFW display managers, and supports multiple game modes aka. scenes.